haskell-org/summer-of-haskell/content/ideas/algebraic-graphs.md

 The [Algebraic Graphs library](https://github.com/snowleopard/alga) has so far succeeded (thanks in part to last years summer of code) in providing a common, typesafe interface for graph instances.
-However, general ecosystem adoption remains low, in part due to the lack of graph algorithms provided.
+However, a lot of graph algorithms are still missing.

-Therefore the goal of this year's Summer of Code is to increase the usefulness of alga for a wider audience:
+Therefore the goal of this year's Summer of Code is to increase the usefulness of Alga for a wider audience:

-## Goal 1: Develop a type-safe representation for acyclic graphs in alga.
+## Goal 1: Develop a type-safe representation for acyclic graphs in Alga.

 Acyclic graphs are both common and heavily used in dependency management.
 Improvements in this area would therefore directly